 The Virgin Mary as the Ark of the New Covenant

 In the Old Covenant the Holy Ark of the Covenant was God's presence with His Covenant people.
-In Mary's "yes" in humbly submitting herself to God's plan she became the Ark of the New Covenant (see the Chart The Virgin Mary - The Ark of the New Covenant), her womb became the first Eucharistic tabernacle, and her travels to visit Elizabeth her cousin and her journey to Bethlehem, became the first Eucharistic processions.
-Pope Benedict XVI expressed this dimension of Mary's meekness in her submission to God his homily on June 1, 2005: "In a certain way, we can say that her journey was and we are pleased to highlight this in the Year of the Eucharist, the first Eucharistic procession of history.
+In Mary's "yes" in humbly submitting herself to God's plan she became the Ark of the New Covenant, her womb became the first Eucharistic tabernacle, and her travels to visit Elizabeth her cousin and her journey to Bethlehem, became the first Eucharistic processions.
+Pope Benedict XVI expressed this dimension of Mary's meekness in her submission to God his homily on June 1, 2005: "In a certain way, we can say that her journey was, and we are pleased to highlight this in the Year of the Eucharist, the first Eucharistic procession of history.
 Living tabernacle of God-made-flesh, Mary is the Ark of the Covenant in whom the Lord has visited and redeemed His people.
 Jesus' presence fills her with the Holy Spirit....Is not this too the joy of the Church, that incessantly welcomes Jesus in the Holy Eucharist and carries Him to the world with the testimony of assiduous charity permeated by faith and hope?
 Yes, to welcome Christ and to take Him to others is the true joy of Christians!
 Dear brothers and sisters let us carry on and imitate Mary, a deeply Eucharistic soul, and all our lives will become a Magnificat."
 Pope Benedict XVI, June 1, 2005

 The following are some events of salvation history which are a prophetic reference Mary or show Mary's active participation in the redemption of mankind and which are a good summing up for us on this topic of Mary, Mother of the Church.